 1. Good Source of Healthy Affordable Protein

-Green grams can be a good alternative source of protein for those that can’t afford meat protein or vegeterians.
+Green grams can be a good alternative source of protein for those that can’t afford meat protein or for those that are vegetarians.
 100g of boiled green grams provide 7.6g of protein, a moderate amount that can help you meet your recommend daily intake (0.8g per kilogram of body weight).1

 2. Good for Weight Management

-Green grams are low in calories and fat providing just 105kcal and 0.38g respectively per 100g of cooked (boiled) mature green grams.1 This is due to their complex carbs and fibre which alos makes them slow to digest.
+Green grams are low in calories and fat providing just 105kcal and 0.38g respectively per 100g of cooked (boiled) mature green grams.1 This is due to their complex carbs and fibre, which also makes them slow to digest.

-As a result, they release energy much slowly increasing the feeling of fullness.
-For this reason they are ideal for those watching their weight.
-What’s more, as we’ve seen it provides lean protein which doesn’t contain fat as that from most fatty meats like beef.
+As a result, they release energy much slowly, increasing the feeling of fullness.
+For this reason, they are ideal for those watching their weight.
+What’s more, as we’ve already seen, it provides lean protein which doesn’t contain fat as that found in most fatty meats like beef.

 3. Good Source of Dietary Fibre

 Green grams provide moderate amounts of dietary fibre (7.6g/100g) which is key for a healthy digestive system as it increases the stool volume and transit time.